Lyndel Soon

-Lyndel Soon (孙玉心 (Sun Gio̍k-sim, Syun1 Juk6 Sam1, Soon Gaik Sim)) born in 1978 in Penang, Malaysia, won the title of Miss Malaysia Tourism 2001.
+Lyndel Soon (孙玉心 (Sun Gio̍k-sim, Syun1 Juk6 Sam1, Soon Gaik Sim)) is a Malaysian beauty pageant contestant.
+She was born in 1978 in Penang, Malaysia, won the title of Miss Malaysia Tourism 2001.
 She was also the winner of Miss Cosmopolitan International 2001; as well as the 4th runner up in Miss Tourism International 2001.
-She is a Malaysian Chinese who is currently residing in the United States.

 Early life

 Lyndel Soon was born in Penang, Malaysia, the younger in a family of two children.
 Her father is surgeon and her mother, is a housewife.
 She attended INTI University College, Laureate International Universities (INTI-UC) and went on to study Hospitality & Tourism Management in Purdue University, West Lafayette, Indiana, U.S. She worked briefly with the Ritz-Carlton hotel (San Francisco, California) and then went on to pursue her interest in the holistic field.
 She studied in Las Vegas School of Colon Hydrotherapy (Nevada) and became an I-ACT Colon Hydrotherapist, and later continued her studies in Complementary Health and Nutrition with Global College of Natural Medicine.